eea/eea.docker.haproxy/haproxy/Readme.md

 ### Run with backends specified as environment variable

-    $ docker run --env BACKENDS="192.168.1.5:80 192.168.1.6:80" eeacms/haproxy:latest
+    $ docker run --env BACKENDS="192.168.1.5:80 192.168.1.6:80" eeacms/haproxy

-Using the `BACKENDS` variable is a way to quickstart the container.
+Using the `BACKENDS` variable is a way to quick-start the container.
 The servers are written as `server_ip:server_listening_port`, separated by spaces (and enclosed in quotes, to avoid issues).
 The contents of the variable are evaluated in a python script that writes the HAProxy configuration file automatically.
 By default, the `BACKENDS` variable is not set.

+If there are multiple DNS records for one or more of your `BACKENDS` (e.g. when deployed using rancher-compose), you can use `DNS_ENABLED` environment variable.
+This way, haproxy will load-balance all of your backends instead of only the first entry found:

+  $ docker run --link=webapp -e BACKENDS="webapp" -e DNS_ENABLED=true eeacms/haproxy

+It will also automatically add/remove backends when you scale them.

 ### Link this container to one or more application containers